Tyrrrz/Tyrrrz.me/src/data/blog-posts/wpf-treeview-selecteditem-twoway-binding/Post.md

     public TreeViewSelectionBehavior()
     {
-        _treeViewItemEventSetter = new EventSetter(
+        _treeViewItemEventSetter = new EventSetter(FrameworkElement.LoadedEvent,
-            FrameworkElement.LoadedEvent,
             new RoutedEventHandler(OnTreeViewItemLoaded));
     }

     // Update state of all items starting with given, with optional recursion private void UpdateTreeViewItem(TreeViewItem item, bool recurse)
     {
-        if (SelectedItem == null) return;
+        if (SelectedItem == null)
+            return;

         var model = item.DataContext;

-        // If the selected item is this model and is not yet selected - select and return if (SelectedItem == model && !item.IsSelected)
+        // If we find the item we're looking for - select it if (SelectedItem == model && !item.IsSelected)
         {
             item.IsSelected = true;
             if (ExpandSelected)
                 item.IsExpanded = true;
         }
-        // If the selected item is a parent of this model - expand else
+        // If we find the item's parent instead - expand it else
         {
-            bool isParentOfModel = HierarchyPredicate?.Invoke(SelectedItem, model) ?? true;
+            // If HierarchyPredicate is not set, this will always be true bool isParentOfModel = HierarchyPredicate?.Invoke(SelectedItem, model) ?? true;
             if (isParentOfModel)
                 item.IsExpanded = true;
         }

-        // Recurse into children
+        // Recurse into children in case some of them are already loaded if (recurse)
-        if (recurse)
         {
             foreach (var subitem in item.Items)